RH-ISAC/intel-integrations/trustar/README.md

 3. Copy the API and Secret Keys into your **rh-isac.conf** and save it into the proper directory.

 ### TruSTAR Configuration
-TruSTAR has two Python modules (trustar-python-sdk1 and trustar-sdk2-proto) they host for interacting with the TruSTAR APIs.
-RH-ISAC has cloned and updated them to the latest requirements.
-The version that targets the [TruSTAR v2.0 API](https://github.com/RH-ISAC/trustar-sdk2-proto) should be used for all new integrations.
+TruSTAR has two Python modules (*trustar-python-sdk1* and *trustar-sdk2-proto*) they host for interacting with the TruSTAR APIs.
+RH-ISAC has cloned and updated them to the latest requirements so taht they can be used with our scripts.
+The [TruSTAR v2.0 API](https://github.com/RH-ISAC/trustar-sdk2-proto) module should be used for all new integrations.
 However, if you require access to the old APIs you can find the [TruSTAR 1.3 API](https://github.com/RH-ISAC/trustar-python-sdk1) module on our github as well.

 To install the module:
 1. Clone the repo you need (Use TruSTAR2 unless you have a specific version to use TruSTAR 1.3)
 2. Run `pip install /path/to/repo` where `/path/to/repo` is the path to the location you cloned the TruSTAR Repo
-3. Test the instillation by attempting to import a TruSTAR module from a Python shell.
+3. Test your install by attempting to import a TruSTAR module from a Python shell.
+IE: `from trustar2 import TruStar` and if that works you are all set.

 ## TruSTAR Integrations
 - CrowdStrike Falcon: Retrieve the last 24 hours of RH-ISAC Vetted IOCs from TruSTAR and export them into the Falcon API.